archae0pteryx/express-scaffold/README.md

 # Express Scaffold

-I'm tired of writting this over and over.
+I'm tired of writing this over and over.